 Human-centered bug reporting

-In the last few years, we read a lot about user- or human-centric design.
-According to different definitions, it’s all about the extensive attention given to the end user of a product during the design process.
+We all read a lot about human-centric design.
+According to different definitions, it’s all about the extensive attention given to the end user during the product design process.

 As someone who can’t imagine any product development without paying close attention to the end users (who are probably the ones paying the bills), this concept seems like a no-brainer.